IvanRublev/Domo/README.md

 {:domo, "~> #{Mix.Project.config()[:version]}"}
 ```

-To avoid `mix format` putting parentheses on tagged tuples definitions
+To avoid `mix format` putting extra parentheses around macro calls,
-made with `---/2` operator, you can add to your `.formatter.exs`:
+you can add to your `.formatter.exs`:

 ```elixir
 [